SigurdJanson/seifseit/seifseit/content/english/_index.md

   bg_image: "images/jan2013.webp"
   bg_overlay: true
   title: "Guiding into User Experience"
-  content: "Empower others for great products that enrich our lives"
+  content: "Empower each other for great products that enrich our lives"
   button:
     enable: false
     label: "Discover My Projects"
     link: "project"

 ############################# About #################################
 about:
   enable: true
-  title: "About Me" # TODO
+  title: "About Me"
   description: "User experience design lead, organisational design, behavioural design, and a little science communication."
   content: "I am Jan, Lead UX Design at the distinguished UX contractor [UID, Germany](https://www.uid.com).
-I lead in a large diversity projects.I support, teach and I empower.
-I support the growth of ux design abilities in companies and establish the environment a user-centred approach needs to take full effect.
-Understand the individual requirements of the projects, needs of my clients and their customers and user.
+I lead in a large diversity projects.
+I support, teach and I empower.
+I support the growth of UX design capabilities in companies and establish the environment a user-centred approach needs to take full effect.
+The key is to understand the individual requirements of the projects, needs of my clients and their customers and user.
 Then adapt to it."
   image: "images/logo.svg"